askui/askui/docs/docs/general/03-Guides/guide-relational-element-descriptions.md

 ![nearestto](/img/gif/nearestTo.gif)

 ## Additional Considerations About the Distance Metric
 The distance is not entirely based on physical distance.
-If you use an additional filter like `withText()` it optimizes to find the best match.
+If you use an additional element-description like `withText()` it optimizes to find the best match.
 It also considers special cases, for example, modal dialogs.
 Therefore the element selected by askui might sometimes be wrong from a user's point of view.

 You can use `moveMouseTo()` like in the following example to see what element an instruction targets.